TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 Each one of these periods of time is called a representative period.
 They have been obtained by clustering through [TulipaClustering](https://github.com/TulipaEnergy/TulipaClustering.jl).

-A representative period was four fields:
+A representative period has four fields:

-- `base_periods`: indicates the periods of the full problem that map into this representative period, and the weight of the representative period in them.
+- `base_periods`: Indicates the periods of the full problem that map into this representative period, and the weight of the representative period in them.
-- `weight`: indicates how many representative periods is contained in that year; this is inferred automatically from `base_periods`.
+- `weight`: Indicates how many representative periods are contained in the full problem; this is inferred automatically from `base_periods`.
-- `time_steps`: The number of time steps in that year.
+- `time_steps`: The number of time steps in the representative period.
 - `resolution`: The duration in time of a time step.

 The number of time steps and resolution work together to define the coarseness of the period.